On Integer Programming, Discrepancy, and Convolution: Applications

 \section{Applications}

-We describe the implications of our results on a couple of well-known problems, which can be formulated using ILPs with few constraints and small entries.
-In particular, we give an example, where the reduction of the running time by a factor $n$ improves on the state-of-the-art and one where the logarithmic dependence on $\lVert b \rVert_\infty$ proves useful.
+In this section we apply our results to some well-known problems, which can be formulated using ILPs with few constraints and small entries.
+In particular, we give examples, where the reduction of the running time by a factor $n$ improves on the state-of-the-art, the heterogeneity of rows plays a role, and one where the use of hereditary discrepancy and the removal of the dependence on $\lVert b \rVert_\infty$ are relevant.